UN, US failed to prevent ‘ethnic cleansing’ in South Sudan

 Hours later the U.N. left.

 Still, the U.S. continued to believe it could fix South Sudan’s military.
-In September, President Barack Obama sought a “long-term military to military relationship” with South Sudan and allowed military training and education, according to a letter to Congress obtained by AP.
+In September, President Barack Obama sought a “long-term military to military relationship” with South Sudan, according to a letter to Congress obtained by AP.
+The letter, which allowed military training and education for South Sudan’s army, circumvented a law blocking U.S. support for countries that use child soldiers.

 “Once again in South Sudan, we have shown a pattern of having bad analysis, either ignoring the symptoms of the problem entirely, not seeing them, or analyzing them in the wrong way,” said Cameron Hudson, the director of African affairs at the National Security Council in the Bush administration.

-Today, more than 18,000 homes have been destroyed in the Yei region.
-Hundreds of people have died, and many more have fled.
+Today, more than 18,000 homes have been destroyed in the Yei region, U.N. satellite images show.

 “They could have protected people’s lives,” he said.
 “They could have saved us from coming to this camp.”